Cornerstone-OnDemand/modelkit/docs/assets/assets.md

 }
 ```

-## Asset storage convention
+## Remote asset storage convention

 ### Data object

-Assets are stored in object stores, referenced as:
+Remote assets are stored in object stores, referenced as:

 ```
 [provider]://[bucket]/[assetsmanager-prefix]/[category]/[name]/[version]
 ```

+!!! info
+  If the asset consists in a directory, all sub files will be stored as
+  separate objects with this prefix.

 In this "path":

 - provider is `s3` or `gcs` or `file` depending on the storage driver
 - `bucket` is the remote container name

-The rest of the "path" is technically the _object name_ and consists of
+The rest of the "path" is the remote object's name and consists of

 - `assetsmanager-prefix` is a prefix to all assets for a given `AssetsManager`
-- `category` used to distinguish assets coming from different sources
 - `name` describes the asset.
-Note that the name may contain path separators `/`
+The name may contain path separators `/` but each file remotely will be stored as a single object.
 - `version` describes the asset version in the form `X.Y`

 ### Meta object